 Beta carotene is a powerful antioxidant that gives orange vegetables and fruits their vibrant color.
 The body converts any ingested beta carotene into vitamin A.

-Consuming foods with high volumes of beta carotene may have the following benefits:
+Consuming foods with high volumes of beta carotene may have the

 - reducing the risk of developing certain types of cancer